sujith-eag/vu-library/docs/mca/speech.md

 do you guys know what is special today??

 Don't know?

-I told you so so many time in the last three days, still you guys don't remember?
+I told you so so many time,
+still you guys don't remember?

 I know you people know everything,
-You are all future developers, java progrmmers, hackers also..
+You are all the future developers, java progrmmers, hackers..

-Still you don't want to speak up, come on tell me what is the event today..
+Still you don't want to speak up and answer,

+Ok, come on tell me what is the event today..
 No one wants to tell!!

 Ok i'll only ask, Vippin..
 no no i'll ask samskruthi who i'm seeing after so long, attendence shortange right?
-you have to meet HoD mam later OK...
+you should meet HoD mam later OK...

-OK, tell me samskruthi what is the event today?
+OK now, tell me samskruthi what is the event today?
 >>>>>>>>
 OK, correct, what does this event contain?
 >>>>>>>>

-OK correct it contains seniors, juniors and faculty,
+it contains MCA seniors, juniors and faculty,
 It is very easy right, easy easy..

+___

-Oh you know the answer, Ok, i'll ask someone else...
+Ok, Oh you know the answer,
+So, i'll ask someone else who is sleeping or talikng in the back...

-where is vallabh? vallabh...
+Where is vallabh? vallabh...
 See, Today also you made me call your name,
 Sumne irokke baralla nimge, yenadru mathadhane irthira, Hesru karskothane irthira chik makla thara.
 Evathu nodi last bench alli vineeth jothe idira...

 Ok, anyways,
-Samskruthi correclty told what is the main event, vallabh can you tell we what is the next sub event in this main event,
+Samskruthi correclty told what is the main event, it is farewell for seniors, vallabh can you tell we what is the next sub event in this main event,